-Hello, stakeholders of health,
+Hello, stakeholders of health.

-The more we look at our public craze for politics, the more we become convinced that we have been blinded by our overzealousness towards politics.
+The more we look at our public craze for politics, the more convinced we are that we have been blinded by our overzealousness towards politics.
 Some of us are so consumed by it that we look at everything from a political lens.
 That in itself may not be wrong.
 But we have become so hopelessly prejudiced by our political preferences that we can never evaluate anything without being detached from our sentiments.
 We have been sucked into the vortex of social outrage.

 It is good to have such political energy.
 Not every society has such a high level of political interest, let alone such intense sentimental investment.
 However, we need to redirect this political energy towards a more profitable goal.

 Because Sikkim has become so politically overcharged, there will be some social activism or politically driven movements around health-related issues somewhere down the line.
 There will be an exchange of banter amongst political parties.
 The demand for the construction and upgradation of health centres/hospitals, the appointment of health personnel, their transfer, the supply of medicine, equipment, ambulances, etc. will be a major agenda politically.
 Much as these are crucial matters to our healthcare system, I dare the Sikkimese people, health activists, media and politicians to reorient our healthcare priorities and policies and restart the journey all over again.